openSUSE/travel-support-program/doc/USERGUIDE.md

 the amount you are planning to spend on every one using the 'estimated amount/currency' column.
 Sometimes you will know the exact amount in advance and sometimes you will have to do an estimation.
-Once you get a reply from the Travel Support Member managers, you will see real approved amount for every expense in the 'approved amount' column.
+Once you get a reply from the Travel Support Program managers, you will see real approved amount for every expense in the 'approved amount' column.
 If you finally accept the proposal, **you will only get the approved amount, not the estimated one**.
 Keep this in mind.